 Warrants issued for alleged Baton Rouge thief who accused of selling stolen cars after WBRZ reports

-BATON ROUGE — Following a series of WBRZ reports, multiple arrest warrants, including one filed Friday, were issued for a man who allegedly sold Baton Rouge residents stolen cars.
+BATON ROUGE — Following a series of WBRZ reports in February, multiple arrest warrants, including one filed Friday, were issued for a man who allegedly sold Baton Rouge residents stolen cars.

-Calvin Scott, 36, allegedly sold multiple people stolen cars, two of which WBRZ reported on in late February.

-Warrants that were issued two days after WBRZ aired its second story about the alleged car theft and sales say that Scott stole three vehicles between December 2024 and January 2025.
+Warrants that were issued two days after WBRZ aired its second story about the alleged car theft and sales say that 36-year-old Calvin Scott stole three vehicles between December 2024 and January 2025.
 Both warrants allege that Scott was claiming to be a private auto salesman.

 According to a warrant filed on Feb.
 26, Scott stole two trucks from a Maryland Street home in December.
 The owner of the trucks discovered the theft on Dec.
 11 and contacted Scott after being told by neighbors he had hauled off the vehicles without permission.